 - Winnow the grains using a table fan and a tray.

-- For smaller batches, debearding can be achieved by rubbing the grains between the fingers too.
+- For smaller batches, rubbing the grains between the fingers too can help achieve debearding.

 - Grains are abrasive, so one would have to change the plastic container after a few uses because the scratched surface can harbor microbes.

 - Please remember, it is OK to use food grade plastic during the wet grain processing but not inside the oven.

 - Oven can be made from galvanized iron but germination bed needs stainless steel to be rust proof.

 Specialty Barley Malts